-- 77122 EFRAG considers that the IASB has not sufficiently articulated the link between MPMs and IFRS 8 and suggests the IASB to require an explanation of how such-MPMs interact with those performance measures already presented under IFRS 8. - 78 Finally, for the MPMs presented outside the financial statements (e.g. in the management commentary), EFRAG understands that not all jurisdictions have guidance on the use of APMs outside the financial statements.
+- 75 EFRAG considers that the IASB has not sufficiently articulated the link between MPMs that are voluntarily presented within the financial statements and haveand IFRS 8 and suggests the IASB to require an explanation of how such MPMs interact with thoseperformance measures already presented under IFRS 8. - 76 Finally, for the MPMs presented outside the financial statements (e.g. in the management commentary), EFRAG understands that not all jurisdictions have guidance on the use of APMs outside the financial statements.
 To address this issue, EFRAG suggests the IASB to consider introducing the proposed MPM disclosure guidance in the IFRS Practice Statement 1 Management Commentary.